 Oglethorpe’s Theatre department produces graduates who revel in their creativity, communicate effectively with an audience, collaborate productively with a team, and think quickly on their feet: all great skills in many careers (think education, events planning, journalism, marketing, psychology, law, and more).
 So whether you choose to pursue your passion for the stage or put your talents to work in another field, a theater degree is great training for whatever lies ahead.

 - Oglethorpe Theatre grads are working in professional theaters all over the region; others have landed local film and television jobs.
-Many are making big names for themselves, like Weston Manders ’12, voted as Best Actor in Atlanta by Creative Loafing in 2014; Kyle Brumley ’12, who was honored as one of 30 Under 30 Creative Atlantans by Arts ATL; Vince Pisani ’00, who’s appeared in a lengthy list of TV shows and films; and Jason Gabriel Dean ’03, a rising star in the playwriting world, who just received a prestigious fellowship from Princeton.
+Many are making big names for themselves, like Gillian Rabin ’19, who starred in the stage production of Darlin’ Cory and will appear in the movie Emergency; Weston Manders ’12, voted as Best Actor in Atlanta by Creative Loafing in 2014; Kyle Brumley ’12, who was honored as one of 30 Under 30 Creative Atlantans by Arts ATL; Vince Pisani ’00, who’s appeared in a lengthy list of TV shows and films; and Jason Gabriel Dean ’03, a rising star in the playwriting world, who received a prestigious fellowship from Princeton.

 Three current OU theatre students, Meredith Meyers, Alex Oakley, and Gillian Rabin, were recently cast in the Alliance Theatre’s production of Shakespeare in Love.
 Check out the feature in Playbill!